whu8-stat660/course-questions-wiki/week-03/README.md

 - Question (whu8-stat660):Is 'nodupkey' a global statement?
 - Answer (whu8-stat660): It's not a global statement.
 - Question (jduan10-stat660): What's the code “nodupkey” for and what else can the out= option be set to other than “_null_”?
+- Question (llopez37-stat660) Will it know if some duplicates are important and not just redundent?